Bruce Philip Robinson

 - Born April 16, 1954 in La Jolla, CA USA

-The brother of Dave Robinson and the father of minor leaguer Scott Robinson, Bruce Robinson, a first-round pick out of Stanford University in the June 1975 amateur draft, got most of his major league at-bats with the 1978 Oakland Athletics.
+The brother of Dave Robinson and the father of minor leaguer Scott Robinson, Bruce Robinson, a first-round pick out of Stanford University in the June 1975 amateur draft, got most of his major league at-bats with the Oakland Athletics in 1978.
 The # 1 and # 2 catchers on the team were Jim Essian, who hit .223, and Jeff Newman, who hit .239.
-Robinson, for his part, hit .250 after a mid-August call-up when Newman became injured.
+Robinson, for his part, hit .250 after a mid-August call-up when Newman was injured.

 Robinson's lasting legacy on the game will be his invention of the "Robby Pad" in 1979.
 The "Robby Pad", a hinged flap on the right/throwing shoulder of a catcher's chest protector, began seeing widespread use in the early 1980s and can be viewed on most every catcher's chest protector from the major leagues to youth leagues.
 One of the original two "Robby Pads" is in the National Baseball Hall of Fame in Cooperstown, New York.